 Ted graduated from Savannah College of Art & Design in 2010 with a BFA in Sequential Art.
 He self-publishes his own comic ‘The Book of Love’ and also does freelance and commissioned work.
 He currently lives in Ypsilanti, MI.

 Travis is a freelance Graphic Desinger and Illustrator.

 Zack Kruse – http://www.mysterysolvedcomic.com

-Zack Kruse is comicbook writer, educator and conventioneer hailing from Fort Wayne, Indiana.
-He is the writer and creator of the skeptically driven webcomic, Mystery Solved!
-Each arc of the popular series features the work of a different artist and can be found at: www.MysterySolvedComic.com.
-Recently, the webcomic has become a regular feature in Skeptical Inquirer—the publication of the Center for Skeptical Inquiry.
-Zack’s work has also been featured various anthologies, including two volumes of Low Concept: An 11 O’Clock Comics Community Anthology and the Summit City Ink 24 Hour Comics Anthology, for which he also served as editor and art director.
-In 2009, Zack founded and organized the Summit City Comic Con, which ran annually in Fort Wayne, Indiana until 2012; in 2012 he founded a new convention called Appleseed Comic Con, with it’s inaugural year being in 2013.
-Zack is also the founder of Summit City Ink, a collective of comic book artists and writers in the Fort Wayne area; additionally, he is the co-host of The Quad and The Distinguished Comic Book Podcast.
+I began my comics career in 2006 writing and co-creating The Contingent, a well received, independent, superhero series.
+Most recently, my webcomic, Mystery Solved! has become a regular feature in Skeptical Inquirer—the publication of the Center for Skeptical Inquiry.
+I have also have been featured various anthologies, including two volumes of Low Concept: An 11 O’Clock Comics Community Anthology and the Summit City Ink 24 Hour Comics Anthology, for which I also served as editor and art director.
+In addition to my creative work I served as the marketing director at Discount Comic Book Service, one of the nation’s largest comicbook retailers, from 2004 to 2011.
+In 2009 I founded and organized the Summit City Comic Con, which ran annually in Fort Wayne, Indiana until 2012; in 2012 I founded a new convention called Appleseed Comic Con with it’s inaugural year being in 2013.
+I am the editor-in-chief of the comics and review blog A Little Nonsense; I am also the founder of Summit City Ink, a collective of comic book artists and writers in the Fort Wayne area; in addition to all of that, I am the co-host of The Quad and The Distinguished Comic Book Podcast.